Brookwood Hills: History and development

 Brookwood Hills was the creation of the Burdett family.
 Benjamin first created the neighborhood on the Battlefield of Peachtree Creek owned by himself and local Thomas Collier.
-The streets were built in accordance to the hilly terrain, instead of grid form, as was popular at the time.
+The streets were built in accordance with the hilly terrain, instead of grid form, as was popular at the time.
 Mr. Burdett planted oak saplings during Brookwood Hills' founding, which now stand tall and are the trademark quality of the neighborhood.
 The area developed by Benjamin and Arthur Burdett is now registered as the Brookwood Hills Historic District.

 In November 2011 the City of Atlanta began a project to repair damaged sidewalks and curbs in front of approximately 50 homes in the neighborhood.

 Brookwood Hills Community Club

 The hub of the community is the Brookwood Hills Community Club, which includes a park, pool, two pavilions, tennis courts, and basketball goals.
-Many neighborhood sponsored events like the Fourth of July parade and the annual Easter egg hunt take place here.
+Many neighborhood-sponsored events like the Fourth of July parade and the annual Easter egg hunt take place here.

 Brookwood Hills Bullfrogs

 The Brookwood Hills pool hosts its own swim team.
 Their mascot is a bullfrog.
 This team competes in the Atlanta Swim Association summer league.
 They start practices in late April, and compete through the end of June or beginning of July.
 Every year, they compete at Georgia Tech for the Atlanta Swim Association championships.
 In 2013, Brookwood Hills won both their division and the overall championship title.
-More recently, Brookwood Hills won the Division 4 Championship in 2023 and 2022.
+More recently, Brookwood Hills won the Division 4 Championship in 2022 and 2023.
 They received second place in Division 4 in 2021.